MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/SAM-Partners/ODT.md

+---
+title: Tutorial ODT
+---
-# Using the Other Data Template
+# Tutorial: Other Data Template (ODT)

-## What is the “Other Data” Spreadsheet
+## What is the ODT Spreadsheet

-The Other Data spreadsheet is a spreadsheet used during the creation of an Effective License Position (ELP) within Intelligent Asset Manager.
-It can be used to add new licenses (OEM, FPP, ISV, MPN, MPSA, and Subscription Entitlements) not captured within the Microsoft License Statement (MLS) or used to manage manual adjustments to the ELP (Manual MLS Adjustments, Deployment
-Adjustments, and Licensing Allocation Adjustments).
+The Other Data spreadsheet is a spreadsheet used during the creation of an [Effective License Position (ELP)](ELP.md) within Intelligent Asset Manager.
+It can be used to add new licenses entitlement (OEM, FPP, ISV, MPN, MPSA, and Subscription Entitlements) not captured within the Microsoft License Statement (MLS) or used to manage manual adjustments to the ELP (Manual MLS Adjustments and Licensing Allocation Adjustments).
 ELPs are generated only after a Microsoft License Statement (MLS) has been uploaded to the engagement.
 After the MLS has been uploaded the “Other Data is used by IAM.

 ![Other Data Spreadsheet](media/Other_Data_Spreadsheet.jpg)

-# What are the types of adjustments handled within the “Other Data” Spreadsheet?
+## Types of adjustments handled within the ODT Spreadsheet

 | Row Type                        | Use                                                                                                                                                                                       | ELP Adjustment Column                 |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|